Oscarz90/NotesDevelopment/Bash/Bash.md

 Let's break it down:

 + **Line 1** - We run the command ls.
 Normally its output would be over several lines.
 I have shortened it a bit in the example above just to save space.
-+ **Line 4** - When we save the command to the variable myvar all the newlines are stripped out and the output is now all on a single line.
++ **Line 4** - When we save the command to the variable **myvar** all the newlines are stripped out and the output is now all on a single line.

+**Tip**
 >When playing about with command substitution it's a good idea to test your output rather than just assuming it will behave in a certain way.
-The easiest way to do that is simply to echo the variable and see what has happened.
+The easiest way to do that is simply to **echo** the variable and see what has happened.
 (You can then remove the echo command once you are happy.)

 **[Back to top](#table-of-contents)**